differentpla-net/differentpla-net.github.io/_posts/2010-05-25-coding-standards-non-const-reference-parameters-in-c-are-evil.md

 </div>

-By looking at this, you can’t tell that ValidateVersion is declared as void <tt>ValidateVersion(int &version)</tt> and might actually change the value.
+By looking at this, you can’t tell that ValidateVersion is declared as void `ValidateVersion(int &version)` and might actually change the value.

 Use a pointer instead: